RWTH-EBC/TEASER/doc/teaser.Logic.BuildingObjects.TypeBuildings.rst

 * properties of the used construction materials

+With the help of this statistic data above it is possible to create the typebuildings with the use of only five parameters:

+* type of building

+* net leased area

+* year of construction

+* number of floors

+* height of floors

 The exact number of zones and their zone area are show in the description of each typebuilding.
-The building envelopes are based on the BMVBS where different administrative buildings were investigated.
+The connection between the building envelope area and the building net leased area are based on the BMVBS where different administrative buildings were investigated.
-The typebuildings themselfes are divided into different classes according to the BWZK (fixme)
+In addition to the basic connection between the net leased area and the envelope area it is possible to improve the building data with more information about the structure of the building based on a method from Kaag.
+The used information for the buildings physics are based on typical wall structures based on the year of construction.
+This data is provided by the BMVBS 2009 and is improved by data of the materials from DIN 12524 und DIN 4108-4 [DIN, 2000, 2013].

 Office module
 --------------------------------------------------------